 Is slime a touchy object?
 It’s squishy, oozy and fun to play with!

-Slime moves like a liquid, but it can be picked up like a solid.
-When you pull it slowly it oozes, but pull it to fast, and it breaks apart!
-It doesn’t have a shape but can take on the shape of the container it is in.
+Slime contains multitudes: It moves like a liquid, but can be picked up like a solid.
+When you pull it slowly, it oozes, but when you pull it too fast, it breaks apart!
+Slime in its resting form doesn’t have a shape, but can take on the shape of the container that houses it.

 There is even a natural version of slime in the form of mucus (snot and boogers).